siddarthkrishna10/Football_Transfers/README.md

 #### What does _Difference_ tell us?

 It's simple enough to see what Difference is; it's just the difference between the Transfer Fee and Market Value.
 But in a footballing context, it's a bit more elaborate.
-As you know, a club sets a market value for a player based on various factors(age, position, birth country, skill, etc), and a buying club almost always never pays the exact amount set by the selling club.
+As you know, a club sets a market value for a player based on various factors(age, position, birth country, skill, etc), and a buying club almost never pays the exact amount set by the selling club.
 It's sometimes(mostly) more than the market value and sometimes less.

-With Difference, we can see how much extra/less a club has paid for a certain player.
+With Difference, we can see how much more/less a club has paid for a certain player.
 And for the majority of the players, there is always a story or reason as to why the club paid what they paid.
 For example, as mentioned before, Chelsea needed a new keeper after the Thibaut Courtois left to Real Madrid, so they ended up paying a large amount for Arrizabalaga.
 Likewise, a few seasons earlier, Liverpool were in dire need of a defender and they ended up paying €78.8 million.
 These are some of the cases where the club paid way more than the market value.

 There are also cases where the buying club paid less than the market value.
 A small example of this is when legendary journeyman Zlatan Ibrahimović went for a fraction less than his Market Value from Juventus to Inter.
 There is a reason for this which will be explained later.